 Individual response to Hyperemesis Gravidarum (HG) medication varies due to many factors including genetics and hydration.
 If a patient is vomiting constantly, oral dosing of medications will likely be ineffective and alternates such as sublingual, transdermal (patch/cream), subcutaneous (subQ), intravenous (IV), or other routes should be considered along with hydration.
-Stopping medication quickly can make a patient sicker, so weaning slowly is recommended.
-Also, adding one medication at a time can show which one is helping symptoms.
+The medication levels for HG are explained below.

 - Acid reducers

 - Vitamins B1 and B6

 - Meds successful in previous pg

 - Prokinetics: Reglan* (oral, low dose 5 mg)

 - Corticosteroids (after 8 weeks)

 3rd Level or Experimental Medications for HG

 - Remeron (Mirtazipine)